 Why are Pseudoscientific Conspiracy Theories So Popular Among Christians?

 Dr Jonathan Clarke is a geologist who has worked in the minerals, education, and government sectors.
 He has undergraduate degrees from the University of Tasmania and a PhD from Flinders University.
-His interests include sedimentology, diagenesis, landscape processes and regolith geoscience, and has applied these to minerals exploration, salinity management, and groundwater.
+His interests include sedimentology, diagenesis, landscape processes, and regolith geoscience, and he has applied these to minerals exploration, salinity management, and groundwater.
 Jon is also interested in planetary science, in particular the geology and geomorphology of Mars and how planets such as Mars might best be explored.
 He is currently working on spacesuit design for Mars exploration.
-Jon is Vice President of the Mars Society Australia and is a fellow of ISCAST and is an ISCAST Director.
+Jon is Vice President of the Mars Society Australia, is a fellow of ISCAST, and is an ISCAST Director.

 ISCAST—NZCIS 2021 CONVERSATION #9